Jonathan Taylor Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his one career matchup against the Raiders, Taylor put up 150 rushing yards, 46.5 more yards than his over/under in Sunday's game.
+- Taylor had 150 rushing yards in his lone career matchup against the Raiders, 47.5 more yards than his over/under in Sunday's game.

-- Taylor rushed for multiple touchdowns in that contest against the Raiders.
+- Taylor rushed for multiple touchdowns in that game against the Raiders.

-- The Raiders have the NFL's 19th-ranked defense against the run, giving up 115.7 yards per game.
+- Taylor will go up against a Raiders squad that allows 115.7 rushing yards per game and is the NFL's 19th-ranked rush defense.

-- The Raiders have given up 16 rushing touchdowns, 23rd in the league.
+- The Raiders have given up 16 rushing touchdowns, 23rd in the NFL.

 Recent Performances